martinellimarco/t2sz/README.md

         -s SIZE            In raw mode: the exact size of each input block, except the last one.
                            In tar mode: the minimum size of an input block, in bytes.
                                         A block is composed by one or more whole files.
-                                        A file is never truncated unless -S is used.
+                                        A file is never split unless -S is used.
                                         If not specified one block will contain exactly one file, no matter the file size.
                                         Each block is compressed to a zstd frame but if the archive has a lot of small files having a file per block doesn't compress very well.
 With this you can set a trade off.